gaehlerm/SoftwareEngineering/README.md

 ## Code correlation

+//remove first paragraph?

 Similar things belong together.
-It sounds fairly easy and it is extremely helpful when designing code.
+It sounds fairly trivial and it is extremely helpful when designing code.
 And it’s true for pretty any aspect in programming.
 Not only code objects, but also abstract concepts.

 There is a market for food and further down the road there is a store selling electronics.
 Each one has its own domain.
 If you find a market store selling apples, chances are high the next store sells apples as well.
 It is just normal that similar things align together.
 The same holds for code.
 Functions are bundled together by their functionality, as are classes.
 This makes them easier to find if you search for some specific functionality.
 At the same time, they should also have the same level of abstraction.
 The main function, for example, consists only of a few high-level function calls, no string manipulations or other low-level stuff.
 These low-level functions are buried somewhere in a deeper level of abstraction.